tliron/ronin/README.md

 1. **Powerful does not have to mean hard to use**: _optional_ auto-configuration with sensible, _overridable_ defaults: detect `ccache`, support `pkg-config`, etc.
-2. **Complex does not have to mean complicated**: handle cross-compilation and other multi-configuration builds as single projects with minimal duplication of effort.
+2. **Complex does not have to mean complicated**: handle cross-compilation and other multi-configuration builds in a single script with minimal duplication of effort.

 Design principles: